AdobeDocs/analytics.en/help/landing/an-landing.md

 ### Use the Reports tab

-For current users of Reports & Analytics, here is a short intro on how to use the reports you are used to within Workspace.
+For current users of Reports & Analytics, here is a short intro on how to use the reports you are used to and that now display within Workspace.

+1. Go to the [!UICONTROL Reports] tab.
-1. Click the report you want to view, for example, under [!UICONTROL Most popular], click the [!UICONTROL Pages] report.
+1. Select the report you want to view, for example, under [!UICONTROL Most popular], select the [!UICONTROL Pages] report.
-1. To the right, click Open report.
+1. To the right, click **[!UICONTROL Open report]**.

    ![](assets/pages-report.png)